-The Sutter County Probation Department has 47 employees and an operating budget of \$8.46 million.
-The Department has three (3) divisions; Adult Division, Juvenile Division, and Support Division.
+The Sutter County Probation Department has 50 employees and an operating budget of \$8.48 million.
+The Department has three (3) divisions: Adult Division, Juvenile Division, and Support Division.
 The Juvenile Services Division is responsible for completing dispositional reports for the Juvenile Court, to include completing assessments, developing collaborative case plans, and providing supervision services to youthful offenders.
-Deputy Probation Officers (DPOs) working in the Juvenile Services Division monitor and support youth and their families using an evidencebased risk assessment tool [Positive Achievement Change Tool (PACT)], strength-based behavioral-based case plans, motivational interviewing, cognitive behavioral treatment interventions, as well as chemical testing and monitoring school performance/attendance.
-In FY 2013-2014, the Department embarked upon the use of Interactive Journaling utilizing The Change Companies curriculum Forward Thinking, which is a cognitive-behavioral intervention utilizing evidence-based strategies to assist youth involved in the juvenile justice system in making positive changes to their thoughts, feelings, and behaviors.
+Deputy Probation Officers (DPOs) working in the Juvenile Services Division monitor and support youth and their families using an evidence-based risk assessment tool [Positive Achievement Change Tool (PACT)], strength-based behavioral-based case plans, motivational interviewing, cognitive behavioral treatment interventions, as well as chemical testing and monitoring school performance/attendance.
+The department uses Interactive Journaling via The Change Companies curriculum, Forward Thinking, which is a cognitive-behavioral intervention utilizing evidence-based strategies to assist youth involved in the juvenile justice system in making positive changes to their thoughts, feelings, and behaviors.

 The Juvenile Intake Unit completes a lengthy interview process with the youth and their family.
 Using Motivational Interviewing (MI), the probation officer interviews the youth and family to gather information to complete the Positive Achievement Change Tool (PACT) assessment to determine the youth's risk to reoffend, as well as any immediate risks and/or needs to be addressed, including screening youth to determine if they have been victimized or are at risk of being victimized through Child Sexual Exploitation.
-If determined to be low risk to reoffend, the youth may be diverted from the delinquency system with the DPO making appropriate referrals to services and/or programs, which may include: Forward Thinking Journaling, Becoming Me, The Parent Project, Cognitive Behavioral Therapy for Substance Abusing Adolescents, Mentoring Program, Sutter-Yuba Behavioral Health (SYBH), Children Systems of Care (CSOC) via SYBH, Seeking Safety, grief counseling, Transitional Aged Youth (TAY) via CSOC, Family Assistance Services Team (FAST), Sutter County Child Welfare Services, Sutter County One Stop and Adult Education, Alta California Regional Center, Sutter County Public Health, Sutter County Social Services, and to the DPO on campus at the school.
+If determined to be low risk to reoffend, the youth may be diverted from the delinquency system with the DPO making appropriate referrals to services and/or programs, which may include: Forward Thinking Journaling, The Parent Project, Cognitive Behavioral Therapy for Substance Abusing Adolescents, Matrix for Adolescents, Mentoring Program, Sutter-Yuba Behavioral Health (SYBH), Children Systems of Care (CSOC) via SYBH, Seeking Safety, grief counseling, Transitional Aged Youth (TAY) via CSOC, Family Assistance Services Team (FAST), Youth for Change, Sutter County Health and Human Services, Children's Services Branch, Child Welfare Services, Sutter County One Stop and Adult Education, Alta California Regional Center, Sutter County Public Health, and to the DPO on campus at the school.

 At any point in the process, a youth's case may be staffed at the weekly FAST meeting, which allows for several county agencies and community-based organizations (with a signed release of information) to discuss how the juvenile and family might best be served.
-A youth's case may also be staffed internally at the probation department to brainstorm and problem solve ideas for case planning and meeting the needs of the youth and family.
+A youth's case may also be staffed internally at the probation department to brainstorm, and problem solve ideas for case planning and meeting the needs of the youth and family.